 Children are keys to inclusive cities

-Future Cities blog #27 – Children are keys to inclusive cities
+Future Cities Insight #27 – Children are keys to inclusive cities

 Hannah Wadman and Mustafa Sherif explain why it is important to include children and the children’s perspective in urban planning.

 Since January 1st 2020 the UN Convention on the Rights of the Child is incorporated into Swedish law, which means that children’s human rights must be guaranteed – not least when developing the city.